 Shedding is a natural process in which dogs dispose of old or damaged hairs.

-However, the amount they shed can vary greatly from breed to breed.
+But, the amount they shed can vary from breed to breed.

 Double-coated dogs like the Cocker Spaniel typically shed more than those with a single coat.